-December had blown into town, had stolen its warmth.
-Nights returning to the motel were an agony for Jay, even wearing a jacket.
-You could hear the air’s sharpness in the way the leaves scraped the pavement, the same way it scraped at his bare cheeks on the ride home.
+December had blown into town and stolen its warmth.
+Nights returning to the motel were an agony for Jay even wearing a jacket.
+You could hear the air’s sharpness in the way the leaves scraped the pavement, the same way it scraped at his bare cheeks on his ride home.
 Then the chill would ebb and the warmth return, only to flee again in a few days.
-At least when it rained it wasn’t cold.
+At least it wasn’t cold when it rained.

-Time was sweeping by now that he had something, someone, to think about other than work.
+Time was sweeping by now that he had something, someone, to think about besides work.
 It would soon be Christmas.
-The thought surprised him; that he might care how near or far a holiday was.
-Another thing to mark how rooted Rumor was now in his thoughts.
+The thought surprised him, that he might care how near or far away a holiday was.
+Another thing to mark how rooted Rumor now was in his thoughts.

 Careful, Jay, a part of him warned.
 It might not be a good idea.